jeremyrea/slimpress/source/about/index.md

 #About staticbrace.com

-This blog is powered by [Octopress](http://www.octopress.org), a static blogging engine built as a framework for Jekyll.
-The files are self-hosted and articles are written in Markdown using Vim over SSH.
+This blog is powered by [Octopress](http://www.octopress.org), a static blogging engine built as a framework for [Jekyll](http://jekyllrb.com).
+The files are self-hosted and articles are written in Markdown on a local machine, then rsync'ed to the server.

+The theme used is called [slimpress](https://github.com/jeremyrea/slimpress) and is custom built, inspired mainly by two other themes.
+You can use it for yourself or download the files and modify it to your liking.
+The link above will bring you to the github page, which contains instructions on how to download & install the theme in your octopress environment.

 ##Follow

-You can follow staticbrace.com with the [atom feed](https://www.staticbrace.com/atom.xml).
+You can follow staticbrace.com using the [feed](https://www.staticbrace.com/atom.xml).